-Luxor is situated to the south of the city whilst Karnak is slighty further the north.
-Karnak Temple is a much bigger complex than Luxor Temple and thus there’s much more to see but there are also more people.
+Luxor is situated to the south of the city whilst Karnak is slightly further to the north.
+Karnak Temple is a much bigger complex than Luxor Temple and thus there’s much more to see, however, there are also more people.

-Travel Egypt safely with a Revolut card.
-Have ultimate control over it and get free cash withdrawals.
+Travel to Egypt safely with a Revolut card.
+Have ultimate control over it and get free cash withdrawals

 How Much Are Tickets To Karnak?

 Tickets to Karnak were 200 EG£ but these are obviously subject to change.